 Find Help in Addiction Recovery

 Recovery begins the moment users decide to get help for addiction, but it doesn’t end after rehab.
 Instead, it lasts for a person’s whole life, and requires a commitment to one’s self, other people and to a healthy lifestyle.
-If you or someone you love is wondering about what happens after addiction treatment ends, call our toll-free helpline today.
-Our admissions coordinators are available 24 hours a day to answer your questions about the recovery process, and they can also connect you with treatment.
-Call today for instant support.
+If you or someone you love is wondering about what happens after addiction treatment ends, give us a call at 615-490-9376.
+Our admissions coordinators are available to answer your questions about the recovery process, and they can also connect you with treatment.